squinkylabs/SqHarmony/docs/harmonyII.md

 At the simplest level, Harmony II will take a monophonic CV input, and output a polyphonic CV containing a chord.
 All of the controls, CVs, etc. will control exactly what chord comes out.

-Harmony II is a chord generator with a trick - it can generate the correct chords for they key that you set.
+Harmony II is a chord generator with a trick - it can generate the correct chords for the key that you set.
 For example, in the key of C Major, the triads in the key are C Major, D minor, E minor, F Major, G Major, A minor, and B diminished.
+Harmony II can generate this easily.

 Many of Harmony II's features are motivated by use of diatonic harmony.
 But Harmony II also had non-diatonic scales.